 Housing One Homeless Person Can Save Fresno $11,872 a Year

 Homeless individuals are among the highest users of social and community services.
 Often they have severe mental issues, substance abuse disorders, and other medical problems.
 A recently completed cost analysis of chronic homelessness in Fresno estimates that housing one chronically homeless person saves the Fresno community $11,872 per person per year in public funds.
 Doing nothing is costing our community nearly $80,000,000 per year in public resources.
 (Source: Cost Analysis for the Fresno Ten-Year Plan to End Chronic Homelessness by Culhane & Metraux, April 2010.)

 “Across the nation, research has shown that when housing is combined with supportive services, it results in cost savings from fewer hospitalizations, fewer ambulance and police calls, and fewer days in jail.”

-—Barbara Poppe, Executive Director, United States Interagency Council on Homelessness
+—Barbara Poppe, former Executive Director, United States Interagency Council on Homelessness

 People are homeless for a variety of reasons—some for unforeseen circumstances such as unemployment, and others because of a variety of personal challenges that are difficult to overcome.
 There is no singular solution to ending homelessness, but there is a proven method based on best practices seen throughout the country now being accomplished in Fresno with great success.
 It’s called “housing first.”
 The idea is to focus first on providing housing to help stabilize the homeless individual’s life by providing them a safe, stable place to rest, keep personal belongings, and receive mail.
 Then, that allows individuals to obtain the services they need to address the various issues that led them into homelessness in the first place.
 Housing is the critical first step toward independence and self-sufficiency.